PRODUCT DESIGN

 Overall, Oasis was the most desirable and viable concept in line with our brief and user feedback so we iterated and did further testing on this.

-Key Insights: The disc components need to be redesigned to diffuse the light and clear documentation must balance with minimalist design for the light disc.
+Conclusion: The disc components need to be redesigned to better diffuse the light.

-Prototype: 4 new styles of transformed noise with varying moods and background sounds.
-Testing which sound had the most relaxing ambience to be used in the final prototype.
+The improved noise transformation - We conducted A/B testing on four new styles of transformed noise with varying moods and background sounds to see which sound had the most relaxing ambience.

 Oasis has speakers which play transformed traffic noise for the user.
 A sound clip recorded in Victoria park was manipulated using effects like reverb, compression & EQs, to create a soothing ambient sound.